Every PC gamer is aware of the term “thermal throttling”, especially those who live in hotter areas, or those who love to overclock their PCs.

 Now I know it might sound like a superficial thing but that is not the case.
 If your PC case has appropriate cooling, then you should never run into any issue like that.

-Positive pressure can be achieved by having equal intake and equal exhaust, or higher number of intake and lower number of exhaust fans.
+Positive pressure can be achieved by having equal intake and equal exhaust, or a higher number of intake and lower number of exhaust fans.

 This way, more fresh air will enter the case.